RayMairlot/Animated-Render-Border-Issue-Tracker/README.md

-*While the source code for this add-on is available here for free, if this add-on has helped you please do consider supporting me by buying it on the blender market: https://blendermarket.com/products/animated-render-border/*
+:information_source: *While the source code for this add-on is available here for free, if this add-on has helped you please do consider supporting me by buying it on the blender market: https://blendermarket.com/products/animated-render-border/*

 ---

-<h4>Summary</h4>
+### :information_source: Updating the Add-on for Blender 2.8

+A mostly working version is available on the branch [here](https://github.com/RayMairlot/Animated-Render-Border/tree/2.8-Update), though I have found tracking to be slightly inconsistent when rendering sometimes.
+Feel free to report problems about using the add-on with 2.8 (or regarding other issues) on the [issues](https://github.com/RayMairlot/Animated-Render-Border/issues) page.

+## About Animated Render Border

 In essence, this addon allows the 'border render' feature of blender to be animated by tracking a selected object or group.
 So, if you have an animation that has an object animating across the screen the border render will update every frame so that the object (or group of objects) is always encompassed.